2016 6 Hours of Spa-Francorchamps: Qualifying

 Further down the field, there was an intense battle between Audi and Toyota for positions three to six.
 Audi struggled to find an optimum set-up for their cars as they secured fourth and sixth positions.
 They were separated by the two Toyota vehicles in third and fifth places.
 André Lotterer was slowed by another car on the start of his first timed lap and was affected by oversteer on his second lap of the circuit.
 Marcel Fässler took over the No. 7 Audi entry from Lotterer and abandoned his first attempt because his vehicle's rear-end became excessively light and later lost downforce behind two cars in Blanchimont corner which restricted the car to starting sixth.
 The two Rebellion Racing cars and the No. 4 ByKolles Racing CLM P1/01 rounded out the LMP1 qualifiers.
 Qualifying was stopped for ten minutes when the ByKolles car collided with the No. 43 Manor entry at La Source and debris coming from the former's rear bodywork littered the track at Radallion corner.

-In LMP2, the No. 26 G-Drive Oreca car of Rast and Roman Rusinov took the fastest time at 2 minutes and 7.363 seconds, which was set towards the end of qualifying and was a new class record at the track.
+In LMP2, the No. 26 G-Drive Oreca car of Rast and Roman Rusinov took the fastest time at 2:07.363, which was set towards the end of qualifying and was a new class record at the track.
 The two were half a second quicker than the second-place class qualifier, the No. 36 Singatech Alpine vehicle.
-Merhi held the category lead early in the session with a lap of two minutes and 7,920 seconds but his co-driver Matt Rao was unable to match the latter's time and was the third fastest qualifier, ahead of G-Drive's No. 38 entry in fourth.
-Sam Bird and Rigon, competing in the No. 71 AF Corse entry, were the fastest LMGTE Pro qualifiers with a two-lap average lap time of 2 minutes and 17.644 seconds.
+Merhi held the category lead early in the session with a lap of 2:07.920 but his co-driver Matt Rao was unable to match the latter's time and was the third fastest qualifier, ahead of G-Drive's No. 38 entry in fourth.
+Sam Bird and Rigon, competing in the No. 71 AF Corse entry, were the fastest LMGTE Pro qualifiers with a two-lap average lap time of 2:17.644.
 Bruni, in the second AF Corse vehicle, improved late in qualifying, pushing Aston Martin's No. 97 car down to third, and the two Ford Chip Ganassi Team entries rounded out the top five class qualifiers.
 The No. 98 Aston Martin of Paul Dalla Lana and Lamy took the pole position in LMGTE Am, 1.8 seconds ahead of second-place qualifier, AF Corse's No. 81 car.